Justus-M/OmniTrade/README.md

 ###### Modifying parameters ######

-Most parameters are saved in the `params.py` file, with the exception of most neural network hyperparameters which are saved in the `Optimal Hyperparameters.txt` file as this file is replaced automatically when a new top performing model has been trained.
+Most parameters are saved in the `params.py` file, with the exception of most neural network hyperparameters which are saved in the `Optimal Hyperparameters.txt` file as this file is replaced automatically when a new optimal set of hyperparameters is found.
 Parameters can be changed manually in the respective files.
 Be sure to follow the requirements detailed in the files.

 OmniTrade was designed to make the bulk testing of parameters flexible by importing omni_params from the params.py file (`import omni_params from params as my_params` for example), reassigning the desired parameters in your imported parameter dictionary and calling `omni_trade.train(omni_params = my_params)`.
-By doing this you could run a loop to train a neural network on historical stock price data for a variety of companies/stocks, prediction lengths (any number of minutes, hours, days, weeks, months or years), buy thresholds (minimum percentage return for which the model should generate a buy or sell signal), hindsight (how many days/weeks etc. the model should look back to make the prediction) and more, in order to test theories or run experiments in bulk with just a few lines of code.
+By doing this you could run a loop to train a neural network on historical stock price data for a variety of companies/stocks, prediction lengths, minimum return for a buy signal, hindsight (how many days/weeks etc. the model should look back to make the prediction) and more.
+This allows the testing of theories or running of experiments in bulk with just a few lines of code.

-When a model is trained with new parameters, the model is automatically saved with a name corresponding to the ID corresponding to the specifications and accuracy which are saved in the `Model Index.csv`.
-This way OmniTrade can automatically check the model index to identify the correct model ID for a given set of parameters when making live predictions, and when a new maximum accuracy is reached the model is replaced by the new top performer.
+When a model is trained with new parameters, it is automatically saved with a name corresponding to the ID matching the corresponding specifications and accuracy saved in `Model Index.csv`.
+This way OmniTrade can automatically check the model index to identify the correct model ID for a given set of parameters, and grab the right model when making live predictions.
+When a new maximum accuracy is reached the model is replaced by the new optimal model.

 ###### Keeping data up to date (required for using live predictions) ######

 OmniTrade was intended to generate buy and sell signals for NYSE stocks, and is set up to automatically update all saved stock price files once the market closes.
 In order to enable this functionality, simply do the following:

-1. Grab a free API key from alphavantage.co and store it as a text string variable named my_alpha_vantage_key in a file named keys.py in the main OmniTrade folder.
+1. Grab a free API key from alphavantage.co and store it as a text string variable `my_alpha_vantage_key = '123yourkey123'` in a file named `keys.py` in the main OmniTrade folder.

 2. Make sure minimum requirements are met as described at the beginning of the Getting Started section.

 3. Run the dataupdate script.
 The simplest way to do this is to call `python3 dataupdate.py` from the OmniTrade directory in the terminal.
-It will automatically check for what stock tickers (`[ticker].csv`, ex. `MSFT.csv` for Microsoft) you have data saved, pull the respective data from the alphavantage API using your key, and then add it to your existing data file(s).
-The lowest maintenance way of doing this is to leave it running permanently in the background (ex. on a cloud instance).
+The lowest maintenance way of keeping your data upt o date is to leave it running in the background or on a server/cloud instance.
-  -If the market is open, it will wait till the market is closed to update, and once complete it will wait a full trading session (i.e. open and close) before the next update.
+  -If the market is open, it will wait until the market is closed to update, and once complete it will wait a full trading session (i.e. open and close) before the next update.
   -This must be executed at least once every 7 days as the alphavantage minute data only stretches back one week, so if this time is exceeded there will be no overlap and the script will skip the stock to avoid a data gap.

 ###### How it works ######